ananthakumaran/paisa/docs/reference/goals/index.md

 to add and click on the :fontawesome-solid-circle-plus: icon to add a new goal.
 The configuration details are available in the respective goal type pages.

+!!! example "Under Development"

+    Goals is currently under development and you might see changes with every new release.
+If you want to share feedback, this is a good time to do so.